 Maximize Your Arm Care Plan

-The 3 Phase of an Assessment-Based Arm Care Program include:
+The Assessment-Based Arm Care Program includes:

 - Prep- Specific prep work is necessary to address any sore and tight areas for a player to meet their training demands that day.
-Following the individualize prep, a dynamic warm-up will activate essential muscles for total body performance.
+Following the individualized prep, a dynamic warm-up will activate essential muscles for total body performance.

 - Recovery- A high-level training program must also include techniques to promote rejuvenation and to keep the arm and body fresh.
 These strategies include stretches, massage, exercises, nutrition, hydration, and sleep.

 - Strength- It’s important to build strength, speed, and conditioning of the key stabilizers to protect and develop the arm.
-For some players, this can fit alongside a strength training program completed at the gym, whereas others may do this when at the field.
+For some players, this can fit alongside a strength training program completed at the gym, whereas others may do this when on the field.
 Either way, the assessment process should be used to identify any weak links and to push training when the time is right.

 The Future of Arm Care